 1.3 Direct Chlorination.
-Free radical addition of chlorine to aliphatic hydrocarbons, typically methane, and direct electrophilic addition of a halogen to an alkene are well-known from basic organic chemistry.
-As utilized in industry, the former is catalyzed by
+Free radical addition of chlorine to aliphatic hydrocarbons, typically methane, and direct addition of a halogen to an alkene are well-known in basic organic chemistry.
+As utilized in industry, the former is catalyzed by light and the latter is typically a low-temperature operation that utilizes FeCl3 as a catalyst.5 In the former, a free radical mechanism is desired.
+On the other hand, in the latter, unproductive side reactions result from free radicals which can be inhibited with low concentrations of oxygen.
 There is little if any potential for formation of byproduct POPs in direct chlorination processes of aliphatic hydrocarbons.
-Aromatic feedstocks can also be chlorinated directly under mediation of a Lewis acid catalyst.
-The presence of aromatic chlorides as products of the process leaves open the possibility for POPs generation under some conditions.
+Direct chlorination is also possible for aromatic feedstocks.